 Parish School of Religion – PSR provides Religious Education for youth, grades 1-8, who are in public schools.
-Children over the age of 7 who have not been baptized and/or not had formal religious instruction are placed in a special, small class that meets at the same time as PSR and is run by our RCIA Office.
-(If necessary, they can be tutored at a different time).
-PSR meets the 2nd and 4th Mondays of every month, August through May, 6-8 p.m.
-We begin each session with a communion service led by one of our deacons.
+(Parents of children over the age of 7 who have not been baptized and/or not had formal religious instruction should contact our RCIA Office).
+(Please note: The diocese requires two full years of catechesis prior to a child's reception of sacraments.
+Please do not wait until your child is in second grade to consider religious education).
+PSR meets on the second and fourth Mondays, late August through May, 6-8 p.m.
+In addition, we have a couple of seasonal family nights for PSR.
+(See link to calendar below).
 We have a professional teacher, proficient in modern teaching methods and disciplinary procedures, in each classroom.
-Our Parent Club coordinates a group service project each year and organizes the children to host the annual parish Advent Fair and lead the Living Stations of the Cross one Friday in Lent.
+Our Parent Club coordinates a group service project each year and organizes the children to host the annual parish Advent Fair.
 PSR offers support for parents in their role as the primary catechists of their children.
 For more information or to inquire about becoming a catechist or aide, contact: Rosanne Thomas (331-4302, ext.
-22 or [email protected]).
+122 or [email protected]).

 - PSR Catechist – Professional teachers (current or retired) are needed to teach or team teach regularly or to be on a sub list.
 Training and materials are provided, and a standard tutor stipend is offered.